A Bug's Life: Video game

 A game, based on the film, was developed by Traveller's Tales and Tiertex Design Studios and released by Sony Computer Entertainment, Disney Interactive, THQ and Activision for various systems.
 The game's storyline was similar to the film's, with a few changes.
 However, unlike the film, the game received mixed reviews.
 Aggregating review website GameRankings gave the Nintendo 64 version 54.40%, the PlayStation version 51.90% and the Game Boy Color version 36.63%.
 GameSpot gave the PlayStation version a 2.7/10, concluding that it was "obvious that Disney was more interested in producing a $40 advertisement for its movie than in developing a playable game."
-IGN gave the Nintendo 64 version a 6.8/10, praising the presentation and sound by stating "It was upbeat, cheery look and feel very much like the movie of the same name with cheery, happy tunes and strong sound effects but again criticised the gameplay by saying the controls were sluggish with stuttering framerate and tired gameplay mechanics". while they gave the PlayStation version a 4/10, criticizing the gameplay as slow and awkward but praising the presentation as cinematic.
+IGN gave the Nintendo 64 version a 6.8/10, praising the presentation and sound by stating "It was upbeat, cheery look and feel very much like the movie of the same name with cheery, happy tunes and strong sound effects" but again criticized the gameplay by saying the controls were "sluggish with stuttering framerate and tired gameplay mechanics", while they gave the PlayStation version a 4/10, criticizing the gameplay as slow and awkward but praising the presentation as cinematic.

+Other game appearances

+Flik and Hopper appear in the mobile game Disney Heroes: Battle Mode.
+Flik was added in Update 3.6.
+Hopper was added soon after.

+In the city-building video game Disney Magic Kingdoms, Flik, Atta, Dot, Hopper and Heimlich were added as playable characters, along with the attractions It’s Tough to be a Bug! and Tuck and Roll's Drive 'Em Buggies, during a limited-time Event in 2024 with a storyline set sometime after Hopper was caught by the bird and before the Circus Bugs left Ant Island.

 Theme park attractions

-Disney's Animal Kingdom includes the 3D show It's Tough to Be a Bug!, which also existed at Disney California Adventure from 2001 to 2018.

 The Disney California Adventure nighttime show World of Color features a segment that includes Heimlich the Caterpillar from the film.

 Former theme park attractions

+From 1998 to 2025, Disney's Animal Kingdom included the 3D show It's Tough to Be a Bug!, which featured Flik and Hopper from the film.
+The show also existed at Disney California Adventure from 2001 to 2018.

-From 2002 to 2018, A Bug's Land was a section of Disney California Adventure that was inspired by the film.
+From 2002 to 2018, A Bug's Land was an area of Disney California Adventure that was inspired by the film.